yassine20011/MassAcounctsInstagram/README.md

 - Handling of Dynamic Web Elements

 ## Requirments
- Before start, you need to Install webdriver in your browser.
+ Before start, you need to Install webdriver.
 > Note: make sure you have the same version of your browser and WebDriver.